YehenSilva/Face-Detection/README.md

 # 📜 License

-This project is licensed under the MIT License.
+MIT License

-You are free to use, modify, and distribute this project.
+Free to use, modify and learn from.

 ---

-# ⭐ Support

-If you like this project, consider giving it a ⭐ on GitHub.
+⭐ If you found this project useful, consider giving it a star.